danielsolorio1/danielsolorio1/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a TSA at CAPASU.
+- 👨🏽‍💻 I'm working as an application developer at capasu.
 - 🌱 I'm currently exploring switf since I am interested in that type of development.
 - 🤔 My interests are work responsibilities, video games and movies.
 - 💼 I have already finished my engineering.